 WebApiAdaptor in Syncfusion Angular Grid Component

-To enable the OData query option for a Web API, please refer to the corresponding documentation, which provides detailed instructions on configuring the endpoint to understand OData-formatted queries.
+To enable OData query options for a Web API service, refer to the corresponding documentation for detailed configuration instructions.

-, then binding it to the Angular Grid component to facilitate data and CRUD operations.
+This section provides step-by-step guidance for retrieving data using the WebApiAdaptor and binding it to the Angular Grid component to facilitate data operations and CRUD functionality.

 Creating a Web API service

-To configure a server for use with Syncfusion Angular Grid, you need to follow the below steps:
+To configure a server for use with the Syncfusion Angular Grid, follow these steps:

 1. Project Creation: